Kingxukai/linux/Documentation/networking/ethtool-netlink.rst

                                                                        errors

   ``ETHTOOL_LINK_EXT_SUBSTATE_BSI_UNSUPPORTED_RATE``                   The system attempted to
-                                                                       operate the cable at a rate
-                                                                       that is not formally
+                                                                       operate the woke cable at a rate that is not formally
                                                                        supported, which led to
                                                                        signal integrity issues